Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Are you redirecting to the Okta-hosted Sign-In Widget?

-Are you embedding your authentication with our SDKs?
+Are you embedding your authentication with an Okta SDK?

 • Authentication: Make sure that your users can sign in and sign out for the workflows that you support.

-• Self-Service Password Recovery: Make sure that users can recover their factors with no blockers.
+• Self-service & admin-initiated password recovery: Make sure that users can recover their factors with no impact to the user experience.